mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   install keyboard shortcuts for Vim
 * can save with ctrl-s (cmd-s) in addition to :w
 * / search is case-insensitive unlike in real Vim
+* to paste text that was copied to the system clipboard, perhaps in another application, press p, not ctrl-v

 ## vscode-database extension